ABOUT IMAGE ENGINE

 DUTIES & RESPONSIBILITIES

-- Provide references, recommendations or technical solutions for effective task completion
+- Provide visual references, recommendations or technical solutions for effective task completion

 - Review scope of work and assign tasks based on artist skills/abilities